 Halloween Recipes – How to Bake Pumpkin Seeds

 We recently talked about the sweet Omega 3 and antioxidant benefits of pumpkin seeds.
-Since the autumn is upon us and Halloween fast approaches, I thought it appropriate to discuss some Pumpkin Seed Recipes.
+Since autumn is upon us and Halloween fast approaches, you are going to want to cook pumpkin seeds, so I thought it appropriate to discuss some Pumpkin Seed Recipes.

 Every time you carve a jack-o-lantern you end up with a Halloween decoration and a bowl full of stringy, slimy, pumpkin guts that don’t look the least bit appetizing.
 To make them appetizing, follow these instructions, and you’ll end up with a really healthy Halloween snack that everyone can enjoy.